Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ```
 * _targetPrefetchObjectArray_ is an array of `ACPTargetPrefetchObject` objects for various mbox locations.
 * _targetParameters_ is the configured `ACPTargetParameters` for the prefetch request.
-* _callback_ is the callback invoked with a `nil` value if prefetch is successful, otherwise an error message is returned.
+* If the prefetch is successful, _callback_ is invoked with a `nil` value.
+If the prefetch is not successful, an error message is returned.

 #### Examples